As expected, on April 16, 2014

 announced that it was maintaining its target for the overnight rate at one per cent.
 The Bank Rate is correspondingly one and a quarter per cent and the deposit rate are three quarters of a per cent.

-The fundamental drivers of growth and inflation in Canada continue to strengthen gradually, as anticipated.
-With inflation expected to be well below target for some time, the downside risks to inflation remain important.
-At the same time, the risks associated with elevated household imbalances have not materially changed.
-The Bank judges that the balance of risks remains within the zone for which the current stance of monetary policy is appropriate and therefore has decided to maintain the target for the overnight rate at 1 per cent.
-The timing and direction of the next change to the policy rate will depend on how new information influences this balance of risks.
+The Bank continues to see a gradual strengthening in the fundamental drivers of growth and inflation in Canada.
+This view hinges critically on the projected upturn in exports and investment.
+With underlying inflation expected to remain below target for some time, the downside risks to inflation remain important.
+At the same time, the risks associated with household imbalances remain elevated.
+The Bank judges that the balance of these risks remains within the zone for which the current stance of monetary policy is appropriate and therefore has decided to maintain the target for the overnight rate at 1 per cent.
+The timing and direction of the next change to the policy rate will depend on how new information influences the balance of risks.

 The financial institutions will also keep their Prime Lending rate at 3%.
-With falling bond yields some of the financial institutions lowered their fixed rates and a 5 year fixed term is now around 3.29%; whereas variable rates continue to remain steady with 5 year discounted variable rates at Prime -.50%.
+Fixed rates have continued to fall with record low rates of 2.99% for a 5 year term.
+Variable rates continue to remain steady with 5 year discounted variable rates at Prime -.50%.

 To discuss your personal situation, contact one of our Mortgage Agents